 “We do not prepackage bags of food,” said Hiralall.
 “If they look at the cart and notice they have a lot of one of the food items at their house, they can put it back, allowing us to give that food to another family and prevent waste.”

-In 2012, Boston Medical Center’s Preventive Food Pantry and Demonstration Kitchen was presented with the James V. Varnum National Quality award for their outstanding health care quality improvement initiatives.
+In 2012, Boston Medical Center’s Preventive Food Pantry and Teaching Kitchen was presented with the James V. Varnum National Quality award for their outstanding health care quality improvement initiatives.

-To schedule an appointment with one of our physicians, call 617.414.5951 or visit their webpage to learn more about the Food Pantry and Demonstration Kitchen.
+To schedule an appointment with one of our physicians, call 617.414.5951 or visit their webpage to learn more about the Food Pantry and Teaching Kitchen.